-- 301-Permanent: This redirect permanently points a URL to a new location
+- 301-Permanent: This redirect permanently points a URL to a new URL

-- 302-Temporary: This redirect temporarily points a URL to a new location
+- 302-Temporary: This redirect temporarily points a URL to a new URL

-- 303-Replaced: The URL has been replaced, this redirect type is not common
+- 303-Replaced: The URL has been replaced (Note: This type of redirect is not common)

-Redirects can be from on page to another page on the same domain name, like in Example A.
+Redirects can be from one page to another on the same domain name, like in Example A below.

-Redirects can also be from one domain name to another domain name, like in Example B.
+Redirects can also be from one domain name to another domain name, like in Example B below.

 - Example A: skystrahelp.com (source URL) →skystra.com/help (destination URL)